The Nest

 1. Take Inventory

-Before the big day, inventorying all your belongings is a good idea.
+Before the big day, it’s a good idea to inventory all your belongings.
 This will help you track what’s been packed and what still needs to be packed and give you an idea of what items might need special care during transportation.

 You can even use an app to create a digital inventory list to always have it on hand (don’t forget your phone charger!).